 In 2008, we started Women Who Tech, a nonprofit organization, to bring together talented and renowned women breaking new ground in technology to transform the world and inspire change.
-Since then, we have produced several Women Who Tech TeleSummits packed with some of the most thought-provoking discussions led by startup investor Joanne Wilson, Arianna Huffington, WordPress usability expert Jane Wells of Automattic, Shaherose Charania of Founders Labs and Women 2.0, Shireen Mitchell of Digital Sistas, Elisa Camahort Page of BlogHer, and more.
+Since then, we have produced several Women Who Tech TeleSummits packed with some of the most thought-provoking discussions led by startup investor Joanne Wilson, Arianna Huffington, Rashmi Sinha, cofounder of SlideShare, acquired by LinkedIn, Shaherose Charania cofounder of Women 2.0, Shireen Mitchell of Digital Sistas, Elisa Camahort Page of BlogHer acquired by Sheknows Media, and more.

 We have been inspired by the rise of women in tech organizations who are working to change the ratio and advocating for STEM.
 Equally important is getting women startups more access to funding.
 A whopping 90% of investor money worldwide goes to startups founded by men.
 That number has barely budged in a decade.
 To help address this enormous problem, we launched the Women Startup Challenge in partnership with Craig Newmark, founder of craigslist and Craig Newmark Philanthropies.
 We know that there are many women startups that have the right ideas, whose products can solve problems, and can change the world.
 But to scale and be successful, these startups need funding, advice, and guidance.
 The Women Startup Challenge will give women a platform to showcase their startups and get the support that they need.
 Interested in learning more, sign up here to get more info.

 To Break Down Barriers and Get More Women Startups Funded

 Women are founding innovative startups more than ever before, yet only 10% of investor money worldwide goes to women-founded startups.
 We want to help women pitch their ventures, and get their startups funded.